 Speech and Language Delays

-Diagnosing Cleft Lip and Palate
+Cleft Lip and Palate Diagnosis

-Treatments for Cleft Lip and Palate
+Cleft Lip and Palate Repair and Treatment

 In most cases, proper presurgical treatment by a craniofacial surgeon and an orthodontist results in correction with a single surgery (rather than requiring multiple procedures over time).
 Undergoing fewer surgeries reduces risks and complications, such as those associated with anesthesia.